Let me introduce myself: my name is Marco and live in Paris.

 Continuing this unusual Paris itinerary, another attraction not to be missed is the Parc de la Villette.
 Not only does this location hold many cultural events throughout the year, but the Parc de la Villette is a true architectural gem in its own right.
 Throughout the park a recurring theme unites all the buildings and structures, the union of the old and new; of water, vegetation and minerals; of the city and nature.
 This spirit of aggregation is the work of the architect Bernard Tschumi, who is responsible for the development of the layout of the site based on a triple system of points, lines and surfaces.

 Parc de la Villette is particularly renowned for the so called Folie: square based structures, each one different from the next, and coloured red to stand out against the green of the surrounding nature.
 Some of the gardens date way back to the 18th and 19th centuries.
 The Parc de la Villette is home to 26 Folie in total.
 The most well-known amongst them are: Folie Observatory, upon which one can climb to enjoy the view of the city; Folie L5 that houses a children’s workshop; and Folie Information that welcomes visitors at the Southern Entrance of the park.
+And this answers to the question: why was the the Parc de la Villette Built?
+To create an urban cultural park that would be open to everyone.

 There are many attractions to be found inside the park, including theatres, concert halls and the famous Cité des Sciences et de l’Industrie, the biggest science museum in Europe.
 If you’re travelling with children you must visit this museum as it offers a series of themed activities and laboratories designed for children as young as two years of age.